MicrosoftDocs/well-architected/well-architected/scalability/tradeoffs.md

 - Scale out build servers.
 - Optimize the build.

-For more information, see [Builds](../devops/release-engineering-performance.md#build-times).
+For more information, see [Performance considerations for your deployment infrastructure](../devops/release-engineering-performance.md#build-times).

 ### Monitor performance

 As you consider performance improvements, monitoring should be done to verify that your application is running correctly.
 Monitoring should include the application, platform, and networking.
-For more information, see [Monitoring](../devops/checklist.md).
+For more information, see [Monitor operations of cloud applications](../devops/checklist.md).

 ## Performance efficiency vs. reliability